Why Men Don't Reach Out For Help - And What Changes It

 A venus fly trap doesn't announce itself.
 That's the mechanism - the warmth is real, the promise of safety is real, and by the time the walls begin to close, the fly has been inside long enough that it no longer has a clear memory of what outside felt like.

-This is how a coercive relationship works on a man's belief system.
-Not through sudden assault but through a slow, patient corruption that borrows the language of his own values and turns them against him so gradually that the shift feels like his own thinking.
 He doesn't notice the walls closing because each individual movement is small, and because the beliefs being corrupted were so genuinely his own to begin with that their distorted versions feel like his own too.

 What she corrupts